Are you looking for the best membership website platforms?

 - A membership website unlocks the door to a special members’ area of a website, group, education platform, etc. (Rarely a paid option.)

 - A subscription website is based on paying a few for the content, such as online courses, music, movies, workouts, etc. The most popular are monthly subscriptions but other paid-time-periods are also possible (“Get a discount if you subscribe for our annual plan”).

-In short: You have free access to a membership website but need to pay for the subscription one.
+In short: You have free access to a membership website but must pay for the subscription.

 Adding a lock to the content you want to restrict is effort-free whether you want to build one or the other website.

 You can start from scratch with a dedicated membership website builder or a membership WordPress theme.

 But you can also install a membership/subscription plugin if your website is already live.